 Lemmings, a type of small rodent, are the preferred food of the snowy owl.
-According to Norm Smith, more snowy owls irrupt southward following a lemming boom, not bust year.
+According to Norm Smith, more snowy owls irrupt (migrate) southward following a lemming boom, not a bust.
 High lemming birth rates lead to greater nesting success for snowy owls and the vast majority of irruptions include hatch-year owlets.
 In boom years for lemmings, female snowy owls are known to lay up to 13 eggs, far above the norm of 3 to 5.
 In years with low lemming densities, the owls do not nest.
 Snowy owls are very protective around the nest and will even attack wolves and men.

 It’s also unlikely that the snowy owls are freezing.
 These birds are tough.
 Those that remain in the Arctic can survive temperatures 50 degrees below zero Fahrenheit.
 In a research project, a snowy owl was subjected to temperatures of -135°F, colder than temperatures ever recorded on the planet.
 The bird survived these lethal temperatures by burning calories at 5 times its normal rate.
 That’s a lot of lemmings!
 New technology has allowed researchers to fit snowy owls with satellite transmitters, which have shown that many of the owls remain in the Arctic, preying on ducks and seabirds in pools of water between Arctic sea ice.